CELF Research

 Characteristics of Leadership Capital

-4. The participants from the for-purpose sectors also benefited from the cross-sector leadership programme by gaining insights into the commercial world and extrapolating this learning into their organisations.
+- The participants from the for-purpose sectors also benefited from the cross-sector leadership programme by gaining insights into the commercial world and extrapolating these learning into their organisations,.
 This developed confidence by seeing how relevant their leadership is to other domains.

-5. Many of the for-purpose sector leaders spoke of the sense of inadequacy and of being overawed when journeying together with business leaders.
+- Many of the for-purpose sector leaders spoke of the sense of inadequacy and of being overawed, when journeying together with business leaders.
 However, the leadership programme showed that the challenges they face are no different from that of for-profit leaders.

 To download the research paper, please complete the form below: